neogcamp/mockBee/website/docs/configuration.md

 What if you want to build your own T-Shirt Shop?

 The Database would change, right?
-But since it is an E-Commerce Shop, it will have basic features like products, cart, wishlist etc. which are already provided by the MockB API.
+But since it is an E-Commerce Shop, it will have basic features like products, cart, wishlist etc. which are already provided by the mockBee API.

 Let us change the file to achieve this -